It’s not your fault. Self-blame and domestic abuse.

 - We leave the relationship because of the abuse and feel it’s our fault for splitting the family and depriving the children of their father

-This is a common reason for self-blame and leaving a relationship when you share children is always a difficult decision to make.
+This is a common reason for self-blame.
+Leaving a relationship when you share children is always a difficult decision to make.
 What we need to remember is that living together in a toxic and abusive relationship can be damaging for children too and does not provide them with a healthy role model.

 - We may self-medicate with drugs and alcohol and blame ourselves for these addictions.